pravega/flink-tools/README.md

 {"sensorId":0,"eventNumber":42,"timestamp":1591294714504,"timestampStr":"2020-06-04 18:18:34.504","data":"xxxxx..."}
 ```

-### Deploy to SDP using Helm

-Refer to the method described in the Stream-to-file section.

 ### Deploy to SDP using the SDP UI

 Below shows how to deploy this Flink job using the SDP UI.